NAS Sports Tournament Opens With Exciting Padel Duels In Nad Al Sheba Sports Complex - UrduPoint

 NAS Sports Tournament Opens With Exciting Padel Duels In Nad Al Sheba Sports Complex

-The eight season of the Nad Al Sheba Sports Tournament got underway on Wednesday night with two exciting duels in the Bronze Category of the NAS Padel Championship on the courts of Nad Al Sheba Sports Complex

-DUBAI (UrduPoint / Pakistan Point News - 15th April, 2021) The eight season of the Nad Al Sheba Sports Tournament got underway on Wednesday night with two exciting duels in the Bronze Category of the NAS Padel Championship on the courts of Nad Al Sheba Sports Complex.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 15th Apr, 2021) The eighth season of the Nad Al Sheba Sports Tournament got underway on Wednesday night with two exciting duels in the Bronze category of the NAS Padel Championship on the courts of Nad Al Sheba Sports Complex.

 In the second match of the Bronze Category for Men, Ali Mohammed Ahli and his cousin Hamad Ismail Ahli were made to work hard for their 7-5, 6-2 win by Valter Teixeira and Joao Morais.

-“It was a tough match, but we are glad to get through to the round of 16,” said Benaroya.
-“After losing the opening set, we came back strongly to win the next two and this should give us confidence going forward.
-We played really well as a pair.

-He added: “We are grateful to the NAS Sports Tournament’s Organising Committee for scheduling this tournament despite the difficult situation we are in because of COVID-19.
-It is a wonderful tournament as always, and having this tournament is a confirmation of UAE’s success against COVID-19.”

-Hamad Ismail Ali was also excited to see the Nad Al Sheba Sports Tournament return and said: “Participation in the Nad Al Sheba Sports Tournament is the biggest incentive for us, especially as it is one of the most important sporting events that are held in the Holy Month of Ramadan.
-The level of competition is really high as well and that makes it doubly exciting for us.”
+Hamad Ismail Ali was also excited to see the tournament return and said, "Participation in the tournament is the biggest incentive for us, especially as it is one of the most important sporting events held in the Holy Month of Ramadan.
+The level of competition is really high as well and that makes it doubly exciting for us."

-Three hundred and sixty men had registered for the Men’s Bronze Category, and 86 men for the Golden Category, while 50 ladies registered for the Women’s Bronze Category.
+Some 360 men had registered for the Men’s Bronze category, and 86 men for the Golden Category, while 50 ladies registered for the Women’s Bronze category.

-The qualifying tournament for these three categories, which was held between April 8 and 13, witnessed 206 matches from which 32 pairs each have qualified for the Men’s Bronze Category and Golden Category, while 16 pairs have made it to the main draw of the Women’s Bronze Category.
+The qualifying rounds for these three categories, which was held between 8th and 13th April, witnessed 206 matches from which 32 pairs each qualified for the Men’s Bronze Category and Golden Category, while 16 pairs made it to the main draw of the Women’s Bronze category.

-This year’s NAS Padel Championship also features an internationally-ranked International Pedal Federation (FIP) Stars tournament and more than 250 of the world’s top professional players with A-Level skills have already registered for the tournament, which is open until April 16 through the official website of FIP.
+This year’s championship also features an internationally-ranked International Pedal Federation (FIP) stars tournament and more than 250 of the world’s top professional players with A-Level skills have already registered for the tournament, which is open until 16th April, 2021, through the official website of FIP.

-The qualifying matches of the FIP Stars tournament will take place on April 21, and the main draw will start from April 22 with the men’s and women’s semis and finals taking place on April 24.
-The semifinals of the Golden Category and final of the Women’s Bronze category will take place on April 25, and the finals of the Men’s Bronze Category and Golden Category are scheduled for the following day.
+The qualifying matches of the FIP Stars tournament will take place on 21st April, and the main draw will start from 22nd April, with the men’s and women’s semis and finals taking place on 24th April.
+The semi-finals of the Golden Category and final of the Women’s Bronze category will take place on 25th April, and the finals of the Men’s Bronze Category and Golden Category are scheduled for the following day.

-Dubai Police, Roads and Transport Authority of Dubai, Dubai Municipality and Dubai Corporation for Ambulance Services are the strategic partners for this year’s Nad Al Sheba Sports Tournament, while Dubai Duty Free, Pocari Sweat and TecnoTree have signed up as sponsors for the 8th season of the Tournament, which is one of the biggest events of its kind in terms of participation and prize money.
+Dubai Police, Roads and Transport Authority of Dubai, Dubai Municipality and Dubai Corporation for Ambulance Services are the strategic partners this year, while Dubai Duty Free, Pocari Sweat and TecnoTree have signed up as sponsors for the 8th season of the tournament, which is one of the biggest events of its kind in terms of participation and prize money.